 These make for reasonable lawns and may well go unnoticed in anything other than an ornamental lawn.
 Golf courses are full of them and are only controlled on greens by hand pulling young plants, regular vertical mowing (like fine scarifying) or renovation by deep scarifying and overseeding.

 The next weed grass is Yorkshire Fog.
-A broad soft pale green slightly hairy leaf mistakenly called ‘couch grass’ can be quite a problem.
+A broad soft pale green slightly hairy leaf mistakenly called ‘couch grass’ or 'crab grass' can be quite a problem.
 Because it forms clumps its colour and broad leaves make it quite noticable when it reaches a certain size.
 In addition, it doesn't green up very well when using fertiliser so when your normal grass darkens this stays pale green thereby making it even more noticable.

 Not everyone is bothered by it but if you are then control by cutting out individual plants as they occur or replacing clumps with seed or turf.
 It is a very delicate grass and any form of abrasion (slash it vertically with a spade OR abrade it with a spring tine rake or scarifier) will weaken it.
 Unfortunately this can be a slow and laborious process so cutting out the grass is usually the best option.

 If clumps are particularly large then use glyphosate (Roundup) to kill it, after a couple of weeks thoroughly rake to remove the dead grass and then re-seed.
 To ensure the repair merges well with your existing grass, rake some good grass well outside the patch area and over seed this and the patch.
 This will help blend the new and old grasses without any hard edges.